mvroosmalen1970/ESPHome-Duepi/README.md

 GND-pin
 5V-pin

+please report any unknown codes in the debug sensor with a possible explanation of what you think its related to.
+This will help others and robustness of this code.

 If this sounds to complicated contact me for possibilies

 ### In Home assistent to activate custom commands for DUEPI stoves: